ampproject/amphtml/extensions/amp-consent/amp-consent.md

 Yes.
 See example [here](https://amp.dev/documentation/examples/user-consent/geolocation-based_consent_flow/).

+##### Does AMP support the IAB TCF?

+AMP supports popular transparency consent frameworks including the IAB TCF v1, TCF v2 and the IAB US Privacy String.
+Please check with your consent management platform (CMP) and ad networks on their AMP support.
+AMP will read and pass the strings passed by the frameworks (IAB TCF v1, TCF v2 and the IAB US Privacy String) when received by CMPs/ad networks.

 ##### I can't see feature X being supported, what can I do?

 Join in on the discussion where we are discussing [upcoming potential features](https://github.com/ampproject/amphtml/issues/13716#issuecomment-382474345).
 Please chime in on the thread if something isn't supported yet.